submariner-io/submariner/README.md

 To build `submariner-engine` and `submariner-route-agent` you can trigger `make`, which will perform a Dapperized build of the components.

+To run basic e2e tests you can trigger `make e2e` command.

 We welcome issues/PR's to Submariner, if you encounter issues that you'd like to fix while working on it or find new features that you'd like.

 # TODO